8. Dynamic Linking¶

 initialization function or registering the executable file’s

-termination function with atexit()
+termination function with atexit().

-Termination functions specified by users via the atexit()
+Termination functions specified by users via the atexit() mechanism

 must be executed before any termination functions of shared objects.